danbogd/CrowdSale-smart-contract/README.md

 # CrowdSale smart-contract
-Crowdsale contract with vesting, goal and cap, pausable, bonus for investors, reference.
+Crowdsale contract with vesting, goal and cap, bonus for investors, reference.

 Rinkeby TestNet